 Eventually, Jack frees the devil, who returns to him after some time.
 He tricks the devil into climbing a tree and carves a cross as protection into the tree.

-Over the years, this resulted in people carving symbols and faces into pumpkins to ward off the devil.
+Since then, this evolved into people carving symbols and faces into pumpkins to ward off the devil.

 My tip: this story needs some research.
 Take some time to find different versions so you can present it with the confidence that this is historically plausible.